danilars111/FQ-CoDel-Sim/README.md

 This simulator was written as a project at Karlstad University.
 The program simulates the behaviour of the FQ-CoDel algorithm in different scenarios.
 The simulator was used to obtain queueing latency aswell as percentage value of how often a flow got the sparseflow treatment, this was done for a different number of scenarios.
 The scenarios is fully customizable by the user and everything from bandwidth to packetsize can be changed between the runs.
-Simulation results in both table and graph form can be found in [INSERT REPORT HERE].
+Simulation results in both table and graph form can be found in [FqCoDel.pdf](FqCoDel.pdf).

 ### Prerequisites

-The program have only been tested on a virtual machine running Ubuntu [SOME VERSION] so we can't garuantee that it works on any other OS.
+The program have only been tested on a virtual machine running Ubuntu 17.04 so we can't garuantee that it works on any other OS.

 Python 2.7:
 If it is not already installed you can install it by typing